PlanchaCorp/UnityStarterProject/README.md

 #### The switch state

 The basic way to avoid this is to use a state with switch case.
-This will prevent our code from becoming convoluted early on.
 ```
 enum State {
   STANDING,